 On February 1, 2012, the REIT acquired eight mortgages and loans receivable as a part of the acquisition of the NorRock assets (refer to Unitholders' Equity below under "Private Offering").
 On March 29, 2012 the REIT sold three of the mortgage assets with a combined carrying value of approximately \$3.7 million for proceeds of \$3.2 million.
 On June 29, 2012, the REIT sold one of the mortgage assets with a carrying value of \$1.5 million for proceeds of \$1.5 million.
-On June 30, 2012, the REIT sold the remaining four mortgage assets to an arm's length third party for \$7.9 million.
-In exchange for purchasing the mortgage assets, the REIT accepted a note receivable from the Purchaser.
-The Purchaser is required to I pay the note receivable in full on September 15, 2012.
+On June 30, 2012, the REIT sold the remaining four mortgage assets to a related party, League Assets Corp ("LAC") for \$7.9 million.
+In exchange for purchasing the mortgage assets, the REIT accepted a full recourse note receivable from LAC, bearing interest from September 15, 2012 at 12% and having a maturity date that has been extended to May 31, 2013.
+Should the note be repaid prior to February 28, 2013, the interest rate shall be reduced to 9% retroactively.